Monydragon/Endless-Night/README.md

 ## MongoDB (Docker)

+NOTE: MongoDB instructions below are legacy/outdated.
+Current builds use the local SQLite database file `endless-night.db` by default.

 This project is set up to use MongoDB (default connection string: `mongodb://localhost:27017`, database: `endless-night`).

 ### Start MongoDB